maropu/spark-data-repair-plugin/README.md

 ## Bug reports

-If you hit some bugs and requests, please leave some comments on [Issues](https://github.com/maropu/spark-data-repair-plugin/issues) or Twitter ([@maropu](http://twitter.com/#!/maropu)).
+If you hit some bugs and have requests, please leave some comments on [Issues](https://github.com/maropu/spark-data-repair-plugin/issues) or Twitter ([@maropu](http://twitter.com/#!/maropu)).